ibm-cloud-docs/cloud-databases/howto-whitelists.md

 ## Removal

-From the UI remove an IP address or netmask from the Whitelist by clicking *Remove*.
+From the UI, remove an IP address or netmask from the Whitelist by clicking *Remove*.
 You can also use CLI command is `cdb deployment-whitelist-delete` or send a `DELETE` request to the API endpoint.
 When all entries on the whitelist are removed, the whitelist is disabled and all IP addresses are accepted by your deployment.